wandb/docs/docs/guides/track/log/media.md

 ---
 description: Log rich media, from 3D point clouds and molecules to HTML and histograms
 displayed_sidebar: default
+title: Log media and objects
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Log media and objects

 We support images, video, audio, and more.
 Log rich media to explore your results and visually compare your runs, models, and datasets.
 Read on for examples and how-to guides.